twincharged/atomic_arrays/README.md

 # => <#User id: 1, hobbies: ["Basketball", "Racing", "Eating"]>  # "Eating" was appended to the array in the db.
 ```

-### atomic_remove(arraycolumn, value)
+### Removing
-atomic_remove will remove a single value from the specified PG array.
+Method `atomic_remove(array_column, value)` will remove a single value from the specified PG array.
 It should be noted that the PG array "remove" function removes ALL occurences of that value, therefore this method does as well.
 Example:
 ```ruby
 user = User.find(2)
 # => <#User id: 2, friend_ids: [12, 34, 89]>